 Ah, Halloween.
 I need a peanut-free Halloween party for my preschooler, please!

 Your Reeces Peanut Butter Cups and Snicker Bars used to tempt me every time.
-Like every. single. time.
+Like every.
+Single.
+Time.
+It was anything but a peanut-free Halloween party!

 But not anymore.

-The site of a peanut makes my heart skip a beat and the thought of hidden peanut content sends me on high alert due to our preschooler’s peanut allergy.
+The sight of a peanut makes my heart skip a beat, and the thought of hidden peanut content sends me on high alert due to our preschooler’s peanut allergy.

 The statistics are frightening.